Home » Recipe Index » Chicken Recipes

 A low-angle shot of a pile of Chinese Salt and Pepper Chicken Wings on a parchment-paper lined platter.

-These Chinese salt and pepper chicken wings are crispy, crunchy, and spicy.
+These Chinese Salt and Pepper Chicken Wings are crispy, crunchy, and spicy.
 The flavors are explosive—a gingery, garlicky marinade, crispy fried chicken wings, and a topping of stir-fried chiles and garlic.

 The final touch is a seasoning mix that combines Szechuan peppercorns with kosher salt and a dash of ground white pepper.
 It is truly tongue tingling.
+The Sichuan peppercorns have a slight mouth-numbing effect that is especially appealing when combined with the sharp heat of chile peppers and white pepper.

 Is it really that hard to deep fry chicken at home?